-Dr. Bruce Tobin, a clinical psychologist, based in Victoria, BC, has worked as a psychotherapist in private practice for 35 years.
+Dr. Bruce Tobin is a registered psychologist in the NWT, but practices only as a registered clinical counselor in BC.
+He is based in Victoria, BC and has worked as a psychotherapist in private practice for 35 years.
 His practice has focused on treating patients with anxiety, depression, and trauma.
 In addition to this, he taught clinicians at the University of Victoria for 25 years as an Adjunct Professor and worked with Health Canada for 20 years providing psychological services to First Nations communities around Southern Vancouver Island.

 Bruce is also the founder of TheraPsil.

 In 2016, Dr. Tobin was working with a client who had received a terminal cancer diagnosis.
 This client was struggling with debilitating anxiety surrounding the inevitability of his death, and had tried many treatments – including anxiety medication, talk therapy, and an expensive residential program – all to no avail.
 He came to Dr. Tobin, asking him to supervise a clinical psychedelic therapy session.
 Dr. Tobin was aware of the research coming out of Johns Hopkins University and elsewhere that was suggesting that one single “trip” with psilocybin could drastically alleviate the existential distress associated with a terminal illness.
 However, it was not legal in Canada for therapists to supervise their clients during psychedelic experiences.